 My first few jobs were all underwater and then somebody thought it would be a good idea to have me perform on land, which got me into general stunt work like falls and fighting.
 I got into rally driving with Fast and the Furious 6 and Rush, and my biggest project has been Spectre, the new Bond film.
 I never had a strong background in gymnastics or martial arts like most people in stunts.
 I came from horses, so I bring a different element to it.

 What’s the world of stunts like for a woman?

-They don’t tend to discriminate and we are treated pretty equal.
+They don’t tend to discriminate and we are treated pretty equally.
 Men know we’ve trained pretty much the same and it will be more of a feminine stunt for us anyway.
 There are some guys that do stunts for women [wearing] tight skinny jeans and wigs, which is pretty funny.

 How dangerous is your job?

 On the whole it’s a lot better now than it was 20 years ago and the health and safety [standards] of it have gone up.
-It’s not as dangerous as some people think, but you’re definitely sometimes worried—if, for example, you’re dangling from a high bridge or there’s fire, anything can happen.
+It’s not as dangerous as some people think, but you’re definitely worried sometimes —if, for example, you’re dangling from a high bridge or there’s fire, anything can happen.
 There’s always risk.